manish996330/Predicting-Future-Exchange-Rates-with-Linear-Regression/README.md

 Run the code cells in the notebook to analyze the stock prices.

 ## Authors
 Manish Kumar.
-M
+M,
 Dasaradhi.
-P
+P,
 Sumanth.
 D

 ## License